Category: Legal Malpractice Posted on Sep 18, 2025

 The process, however, is not as simple as it may first appear.

-The courts have taken steps to ensure that those convicted of crimes shoulder the full responsibility for those crimes.
-This means that a defense attorney should not be liable for malpractice unless there is a showing of fault.
+The courts have taken steps to ensure that people who are convicted of crimes shoulder the entire responsibility for those crimes.
+This means that a defense attorney should not be liable for malpractice.

-Before a client who has been convicted of a crime may sue for legal malpractice, many jurisdictions will require the previous conviction to have been overturned or corrected in some way, such as having the sentence reduced.
+Before a client who has been convicted of a crime may sue for legal malpractice, many jurisdictions, including Connecticut, will require the previous conviction to have been overturned or corrected in some way, such as having the sentence reduced.

 Before you can sue your defense attorney for legal malpractice, therefore, you must first attend to your criminal case.